criblio/appscope/website/src/pages/docs/cli-using.md

 - The `<pid>` part of the filename is the PID of the scoped process.
 - Each line of the file consists of one configuration setting in the form `ENVIRONMENT_VARIABLE=value`.

 Once per reporting period, AppScope looks in its **command directory** for a `scope.<pid>` file.
-If it finds one where the the `<pid>` part of the filename matches the PID of the current scoped process, AppScope applies the configuration settings specified in the file, then deletes the file.
+If it finds one where the `<pid>` part of the filename matches the PID of the current scoped process, AppScope applies the configuration settings specified in the file, then deletes the file.

 The command directory defaults to `/tmp` and the reporting period (a.k.a. metric summary interval) defaults to 10 seconds.
-You can configure them in the `libscope` section of the config file).
+You can configure them in the `libscope` section of the [config file](/docs/config-file)).
 See the `Command directory` and `Metric summary interval` subsections, respectively.

 #### Dynamic configuration example